What are greenstone belts and why are they important for gold-focused mining and exploration companies? Learn the answers here.

-Many greenstone belts are home to significant gold deposits, but could more be found in the future?
-Geology for Investors notes that experts say there’s more uncharted terrain to be explored, and more greenstone belts to be found.
+Many greenstone belts are home to significant gold deposits, but are there more to be found in the future?
+Geology for Investors notes that experts say there’s additional uncharted terrain to be explored, and more greenstone belts to be found.
 Africa is one place that could have potential.

 The continent hosts the Barberton greenstone belt, the Giyani greenstone belt, the Pietersberg greenstone belt, all in South Africa.
 Then there’s the Gwanda greenstone belt in Zimbabwe, the Lake Victoria greenstone belt in East Africa and finally, the Boromo-Goren greenstone belt over in West Africa.

 Where do you think we’ll find the next big greenstone belt?
 Share your opinion in the comments below.

 Want more details?
 Check out these articles for more INNdepth coverage.